cem2ran/refocus/Readme.md

 const updatedPerson = R.set(lens, "Javascript Ave", person);
 ```

 This is quite convenient, but isn't type-safe.
-We are only ably to verify that such a path is valid during runtime.
+We are only ably to verify that such a path is valid during runtime as opposed to compile-time in `refocus`.

 Other projects exists that provide a more convenient way of specifying the path and generating a lens through proxies, but as far as I understand this may still be unsafe: [yelouafi/focused](https://github.com/yelouafi/focused)